 One of the most immediate and visible impacts of AI adoption is the potential disruption to mass employment.
 Automation, driven by advancements in AI and robotics, threatens to displace a wide range of jobs, from manufacturing and transportation to retail and beyond.
 For countries with large populations, the scale of this disruption could be unprecedented.
 The challenge lies not only in the sheer number of jobs at risk but also in the pace at which these changes may occur.
 Unlike past industrial revolutions that unfolded over longer periods, the AI revolution has the potential to transform industries almost overnight, leaving little time for workers to adapt or retrain.

 The risk of job displacement is particularly acute in sectors that rely heavily on routine, manual, or clerical tasks, which are more susceptible to automation.
 However, the impact of AI is not limited to low-skill positions; even high-skill professions may be affected as AI systems become increasingly capable of performing complex tasks.
-The result could be a significant shift in the labor market dynamics, with unemployment rising sharply among both low- and high-skilled workers in the short to medium term.
+The result could be a significant shift in the labor market dynamics, with unemployment rising sharply among both low and high-skilled workers in the short to medium term.

 Adaptation and Resilience

 Adaptation to this new reality will require concerted efforts from individuals, institutions, and governments.
 Education and training systems will need to be overhauled to prepare the workforce for the jobs of the future, with a focus on skills that AI cannot easily replicate, such as creativity, critical thinking, and emotional intelligence.
-Moreover, lifelong learning and re-skilling must become integral to the career trajectory of workers, ensuring that they can navigate the evolving job landscape.
+Lifelong learning and re-skilling must become integral to the career trajectory of workers, ensuring that they can navigate the evolving job landscape.

 The Role of Tech-aware Countries and Institutions